yellowdog/python-examples/README.md

   "maintainInstanceCount": true
 }
 ```

+Note that the `templateId` property can use either the YellowDog ID ('YDID') for the Compute Requirement Template, or its name.

 If a Worker Pool is defined in JSON, using `workerPoolData` in the configuration file or by using the `--worker-pool` (or `-p`) option, `yd-instantiate` will extract the Compute Requirement from the Worker Pool specification (ignoring Worker-Pool-specific data), and use that for instantiating the Compute Requirement.